-- If applicable, and if you have not already done so, introduce your portfolio. - Express interest in the position by showing enthusiasm. - Shake hands with each interviewer and ask for business cards to send thank you emails. - Offer your list of references. - Find out the next steps in the process, and when they expect to make their final decision. - If you think of any other questions once the interview is concluded, do not ask them.
-Include them in a thank you email instead.
+- Express interest in the position by showing enthusiasm. - Thank each interviewer and ask for business cards or their email to send thank you emails. - Provide your list of references if requested. - Find out the next steps in the process, and when they expect to make their final decision.